appium/appium-chromium-driver/README.md

-This script is used to install the given or latest stable version of chromedriver from [Chorme for testing](https://github.com/GoogleChromeLabs/chrome-for-testing) with `appium driver run chromium install-chromedriver`.
+This script is used to install the given or latest stable version of chromedriver from [Chorme for testing](https://github.com/GoogleChromeLabs/chrome-for-testing) in `node_modules/appium-chromedriver/chromedriver` directory with `appium driver run chromium install-chromedriver`.

 As same as [appium-chromedriver](https://github.com/appium/appium-chromedriver), `CHROMEDRIVER_VERSION` and `CHROMELABS_URL` environment variables are available.